UBC-CIC/TapGives/docs/AfricasTalkingDeployment.md

 # Requirements

-Before you launch, you must have the following in place:
+Before you launch, you must have the following piece of information:
 - API Gateway Endpoint to the deployed ussd-app project.

 # Africa's Talking

-Firstly, create an Africa's Talking account:
+Firstly, create an Africa's Talking account, [here](https://africastalking.com/).

-Begin by opening the Africa's Talking website, click [here](https://africastalking.com/).

-From here, follow these steps:
+Once you have created an account, follow these steps to:
+1. Create a service code (USSD Shortcode) and
+2. Connect the service code to the deployed AWS application.

 ![alt text](./images/at1.png)
 ![alt text](./images/at2.png)
 ![alt text](./images/at3.png)